-Inventories are valued at the lower of cost or net realizable value.
-Cost is determined using the first-in, first-out method for all inventories.
-Our policy is to write down inventory that has become obsolete, inventory that has a cost basis in excess of its expected net realizable value and inventory in excess of expected requirements.
-The estimate of excess quantities is subjective and primarily dependent on our estimates of future demand for a particular product.
+Inventory is valued at the lower of cost or net realizable value.
+Cost is determined using the specific identification method for all inventory.
+Our policy is to write down inventory that has become obsolete, that has a cost basis in excess of its expected net realizable value and/or that we have quantities in excess of expected future demand.
+The estimate of excess quantities is subjective and primarily dependent on our estimates of future demand.
 If our estimate of future demand changes, we consider the impact on the reserve for excess inventory and adjust the reserve as required.
-Increases in the reserve are recorded as charges in cost of product sales.
+Inventory reserves are recorded as a component of cost of product sales in our consolidated statement of operations.

-We capitalize inventory costs associated with our products prior to regulatory approval when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized; otherwise, such costs are expensed as research and development.
+We may capitalize inventory costs associated with products prior to regulatory approval when future commercialization is probable, otherwise, such costs are expensed as research and development.
 The determination to capitalize inventory costs is based on various factors, including status and expectations of the regulatory approval process, any known safety or efficacy concerns, potential labeling restrictions, and any other impediments to obtaining regulatory approval.
-We did not capitalize preapproval inventory during 2019.